Skip to content

 Key Findings

-• Exponential efficiency gains: Compared to vanilla MCTS, M²-Miner achieves a 64× efficiency improvement at a task length of 9.
-OrchestraAgent reduces redundant nodes in the expansion phase; JudgeAgent eliminates rollouts in the simulation phase.
+• Exponential Efficiency Gain: Compared to vanilla MCTS, M²-Miner achieves a 64x efficiency improvement for tasks of length 9.
+OrchestraAgent reduces redundant nodes during expansion, and JudgeAgent saves rollout costs during simulation.

-• Higher data quality: Manual inspection of 100 randomly sampled records shows that M²-Miner's data quality accuracy (DQA) surpasses that of manually annotated datasets (AC and AITZ).
+• Higher Data Quality: Human inspection of 100 random samples shows that M²-Miner's Data Quality Accuracy (DQA) is higher than that of manually labeled datasets (AC and AITZ).

-• Description and preference data are beneficial: Compared to action labels alone, adding description information improves SR by 3.1%; adding preference data yields a further 0.3% gain.
+• Utility of Descriptions and Preferences: Compared to using action labels alone, adding description information improves SR by 3.1%, and adding preference data increases it by another 0.3%.

 Highlights & Insights

-• The MCTS + multi-agent paradigm is elegantly designed: The three agents each fulfill a distinct role—generation, ranking, and evaluation—precisely addressing the three bottlenecks of vanilla MCTS in the GUI domain (random expansion, redundant nodes, and expensive rollouts).
+• Ingenious MCTS + Multi-Agent Paradigm: The three agents—generation, sorting, and evaluation—precisely solve the three bottlenecks of vanilla MCTS in the GUI domain (random expansion, redundant nodes, expensive rollouts).

-• Intent Recycling is a highly creative design: It repurposes "failed" exploratory paths as an additional data source, simultaneously addressing intent diversity and mining efficiency.
-This idea is transferable to other agent data collection settings.
+• Creative Intent Recycling Design: Transforming "failed" exploration paths into extra data sources solves both intent diversity and efficiency issues.
+This idea is transferable to other agent data collection scenarios.

-• Process rewards as rollout substitutes: Using MLLM logit probabilities as intermediate rewards preserves the theoretical advantages of MCTS while avoiding the high cost of full simulation.
-This design has reference value for all MCTS+LLM systems.
+• Process Rewards Replacing Rollouts: Using MLLM logit probabilities as intermediate rewards retains the theoretical advantages of MCTS while avoiding the high costs of complete simulations.
+This design serves as a reference for all MCTS+LLM systems.

 Limitations & Future Work

-• The framework is validated only on mobile platforms; applicability to desktop and web environments remains unexplored.
+• Currently only verified on mobile; applicability to desktop and web environments is unexplored.

-• The quality of intent recycling filtering and intent generation depends on MLLM capability and may degrade for complex applications.
+• The quality of filtering and intent generation in intent recycling depends on MLLM performance, which may degrade for complex applications.

-• vs. AgentQ: AgentQ pioneered MCTS-based data mining for web environments but is limited to parseable HTML environments and suffers from low efficiency.
-M²-Miner extends the approach to vision-driven mobile platforms, improving efficiency by orders of magnitude through multi-agent collaboration.
+• vs AgentQ: AgentQ pioneered MCTS for web data mining but is limited to parsable HTML and is inefficient.
+M²-Miner extends this to vision-driven mobile environments with multi-agent accelerated efficiency.

-• vs. OS-Genesis: OS-Genesis employs unsupervised rule-based interaction and reverse task synthesis, requiring no predefined tasks but yielding lower data quality (SR of only 8.5% on AITZ).
+• vs OS-Genesis: OS-Genesis uses unsupervised rule interaction and reverse task synthesis.
+It requires no predefined tasks but suffers from low data quality (8.5% SR on AITZ).
 M²-Miner's structured MCTS search produces higher-quality trajectories.

-• vs. UI-TARS: UI-TARS relies on large-scale private manually annotated data, yet M²-Miner surpasses it on nearly all SR metrics, demonstrating that the potential of automated mining frameworks has exceeded that of manual annotation.
+• vs UI-TARS: UI-TARS uses large-scale private manual data.
+M²-Miner surpasses it in almost all SR metrics, demonstrating that automatic mining frameworks can exceed manual annotation.

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ The combination of MCTS, multi-agent collaboration, and intent recycling is pioneering in GUI data mining, with clear technical contributions from each component.
+• Novelty: ⭐⭐⭐⭐⭐ The combination of MCTS, multi-agents, and intent recycling is a first in GUI data mining, with each component providing clear technical contributions.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Five benchmarks, multiple ablation groups (multi-agent design, training strategy, data structure, training data), efficiency analysis, and cost comparison — highly comprehensive.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ 5 benchmarks, multiple ablation groups (multi-agent/training strategies/data structure/training data), efficiency analysis, and cost comparison provide a complete picture.

-• Writing Quality: ⭐⭐⭐⭐ Well-structured with rich illustrations, though some content is repetitive and the paper is lengthy.
+• Writing Quality: ⭐⭐⭐⭐ Clear structure and rich illustrations, though some content is repetitive and the paper is long.

-• Value: ⭐⭐⭐⭐⭐ Provides a highly valuable data production paradigm for the GUI agent community, with empirical evidence that automated mining can surpass manual annotation.
+• Value: ⭐⭐⭐⭐⭐ Provides a highly valuable data production paradigm for the GUI agent community and proves that automatic mining can surpass manual annotation.